Making traditional New England style crab cakes couldn’t be easier. In this blog post we’ll show you how to make crab cakes with canned crab meat.

 This recipe is pretty much just crab meat and binders to hold it together.
 None of the celery or bell peppers in this one.
 The result is plain old crab meat goodness.

 First, the wet ingredients are mixed up in a small bowl.
-Then the crab meat is blended separately with fine cracker crumbs; folded in carefully so as to not break up the larger hunks.
+Then the crab meat is blended separately with fine cracker crumbs; folded in carefully so as to not break up the larger hunks of crab.

 The mayonnaise based sauce is then folded into the crab meat and refrigerated for an hour to firm up.